 4. E-signatures make GDPR compliance easier

 First and foremost, the new regulation specifies strict criteria for gathering consent to process an individual’s personal data.
 As the individual’s consent has to be unambiguous, informed, specific, freely given, and documented, e-signatures can enhance your ability to fulfill the requirements.
-Especially as the e-signatures make it easier to capture consent immediately at the point of data collection.
+E-signatures make it especially easier to capture consent immediately at the point of data collection.

 Second of all, the new regulation stipulates certain conditions for contracts between data controllers and data processors (e.g. a system provider that processes the personal data you control).
 Many businesses are therefore required to update their data processing agreements with third-party suppliers.

 Together with the contract authoring abilities as described above, advanced e-signatures can streamline the process of updating the contracts to meet the GDPR requirements.
 Besides accelerating the signing process, e-signatures will give you total visibility of the status of each contract and who has yet to sign.

 Besides accelerating the signing process, advanced e-signatures can streamline the process of updating the contracts to meet the GDPR requirements